nazunalika/linux-guide-and-hints/docs/el/freeipa.md

     and [here (older)](https://annvix.com/using_freeipa_for_user_authentication#Mac_OS_X_10.7.2F10.8)

 !!! warning "AD Users"
-    AD Users

-    You cannot login as AD users on a Mac when going through FreeIPA.
+    You cannot login as AD users on a Mac when going through FreeIPA with a trust.
 You can, in theory, point to the cn=compat tree and set the attribute mapping to rfc2307.
 In my tests, I have never been able to get this to work.
 This section, I am going to assume you are going to be logging in as a user in IPA.
 If you are in a mixed environment, add your Mac to your AD domain instead.

 !!! warning "Anonymous Bind"
     There may be cases where if you have disabled anonymous binds in IPA,